pdxiv/LuaScott/Adventure Editor Manual.md

 The adventure number entered must be in the same format as in the READ command.

-Before writing the data base, ADVEDIT verifies that the HEADER is holding the correct limiting values of the number of actions, messages, etc. For example, suppose you entered 50 messages but the HEADER said there were only 40.
-Writing the data base out without checking the limits would result in some lost data (messages 41-50).
+Before writing the database, ADVEDIT verifies that the HEADER is holding the correct limiting values of the number of actions, messages, etc. For example, suppose you entered 50 messages but the HEADER said there were only 40.
+Writing the database out without checking the limits would result in some lost data (messages 41-50).
 ADVEDIT makes a check and would write out all 50 messages.